Luki120/Lilium/README.md

 ## How to use

-* Slide up the dock and you should see Lilium.
-An activator listener could definitely be added, but I dislike dependencies so that most likely won't happen.
-* You can also dismiss it by swiping up the view.

-## Why

-* Because the Objective-C Runtime features are great, however they should be handled with caution since it's dark juju.
-This should not be considered safe at all and it's mainly for myself, **SO USE WITH CAUTION, I'M NOT LIABLE FOR ANYTHING THAT MAY HAPPEN TO YOUR DEVICE DUE TO INSTALLING LILIUM, THE SOFTWARE IS PROVIDED 'AS IS'.
-READ THE [LICENSE](#license).**

-## I want to use it

-* Alright sure, however as it is right now it won't compile.
+* As it is right now it won't compile.
 First of all, without linking against SpringBoard & SpringBoardHome, the tweak would throw undefined symbols.
-One would think that linking the frameworks is enough, well it isn't. iOS devs added a safety check(?) so that if you aren't an 'allowed client' you can't extend classes from private frameworks in a category (which is how Lilium works), so the compilation will stop and tell you exactly that.
-You can get around it though by just going to `$THEOS/sdks/YOUR_SDK/System/Library/PrivateFrameworks/SpringBoard.framework` and edit the .tbd file.
+One would think that linking the frameworks is enough, well it isn't. iOS devs added a check so that if you aren't an 'allowed client' you can't extend classes from private frameworks in a category (which is how Lilium works), so the compilation will stop and tell you exactly that.
+You can get around it though by just going to `$THEOS/sdks/YOUR_SDK/System/Library/PrivateFrameworks/SpringBoard.framework/` and edit the `.tbd` file.
 At the very top there's a list of allowed clients, you just add the name of the tweak there and it should compile.
 Same thing for SpringBoardHome.<br>
 Cc: Uroboro for suggesting the possibility that such list could be there.
+* Slide up the dock and you should see Lilium.
+* You can also dismiss it by swiping up the view.

 ## Contributing